hanleyweng/iOS-ARKit-Headset-View/README.md

 Make your ARKit experiment compatible with mobile VR/AR headsets*.
 An example setup using SceneKit.
 Useful for playing with head-worn Mixed Reality, Augmented Reality, or Virtual Reality with headtracking.

-_(This template is built off the ["iOS Stereoscopic ARKit Template"](https://github.com/hanleyweng/iOS-Stereoscopic-ARKit-Template) )_
+_(This template was built off my earlier ["iOS Stereoscopic ARKit Template"](https://github.com/hanleyweng/iOS-Stereoscopic-ARKit-Template) )_

 ![stereoscopic image of spaceship in augmented reality](post-media/60deg-black.jpg)